All or Nothing (Shopping album)

-All or Nothing is the fourth studio album by British post-punk band Shopping.
+All or Nothing is the fourth and final studio album by British post-punk band Shopping.
 It was released on 7 February 2020 through FatCat Records.

 Stylistically All or Nothing has been described by contemporary critics as an expansion of the band's sound while repurposing their traditional post-punk sound.
 Critics have noted that tracks on the album touch on a range of genres including disco, dark wave, krautrock, and synth-pop.
-The album garnered critical acclaim based on music aggregate ratings.
+The album garnered critical acclaim.

+All or Nothing was the final album released by the band before their breakup in 2025.

 Critical reception

 All or Nothing was well received by contemporary music critics.
-On review aggregator, Metacritic, All or Nothing has an average rating of 78 out of 100 based on twelve critic reviews, indicating "generally favorable".
+On review aggregator Metacritic, the album has an average rating of 78 out of 100 based on twelve critic reviews, indicating "generally favorable reviews".